-23andMe's Database of Genetic Information Is Going to Make It Lots of Money
+23andMe's Database of Genetic Information Is Going to Make It Lots of Money The company just announced a lucrative deal with the biotech firm Genetech, and says many similar deals are in the works.

 For quite some time, tech companies have realized big data means big bucks.
 (Hello cookies and updated privacy policies.)
 Facebook is notorious for collecting information on its users, Foursquare sells its users' data to ad-targeting firms and Twitter allows scientists to mine its data.
 Indeed, consulting firm McKinsey called it a $300 billion industry back in 2011, a number that has surely grown since.